 Some workers earn an hourly service rate, plus tips.

-An employer can pay the hourly “service rate,” which is $3.75 per hour, to a worker if:
+An employer can pay the hourly “service rate,” per hour, to a worker if:

 the employer informs the worker in writing that they will be paid the service rate;